Orange 9mm

 Orange 9mm is an American post-hardcore band from New York City formed in 1994 by Chaka Malik and Chris Traynor after the breakup of Malik's band Burn.
+Orange 9mm released three studio albums and two studio albums in the 1990s before disbanding in 2000.
+They reunited in 2024.

 History

 Chaka Malik and Chris Traynor began writing songs together in 1992, releasing an EP in 1994 on Revelation Records.
 The line-up for this recording included Larry Gorman on drums and Eric Rice on bass.
 Rice left to play bass for H_{2}O, Davide Gentile joined the band, and soon after, Detroit native Matthew Cross took over on drums.
 With this line-up, they began writing material for their 1995 major label release Driver Not Included on East West Records (a subsidiary of Elektra Records).
 The album was recorded in Los Angeles with Dave Jerden (Alice in Chains, Jane's Addiction) producing.
 Additional songs, "Magnet", "Suspect", and a re-recording of "Can't Decide" from the Revelation EP were later recorded in New York City.